is a science fiction comedy show hosted on The Escapist, which updates every friday. Find it here

 - Unusually Uninteresting Sight: The pilot shows Mike and Darby blithely performing their duties while a dramatic space battle takes place outside the window they're washing.

 - Villain with Good Publicity: Dark Lord, rather than being intimidating, is regarded as super-awesome.
 Darby mentioning that he's seen him in person makes his friends jealous.
+In fact, watching Dark Lord work is how Darby spends his vacation.
+His one-day-out-of-the-whole-year vacation.

 - We Will Use Manual Labour In The Future: The Empire has yet to invest in some cleaning robots.